RobDWaller/psr-jwt/README.md

 ## Advanced Usage

-You don't have to use the factory methods explained above to generate the JWT authentication middleware you can instantiate all the required classes directly.
+You don't have to use the factory methods explained above to generate the JWT authorisation middleware you can instantiate all the required classes directly.
 This allows you to configure a custom setup.

 ```php
 use PsrJwt\Handler\Html;